mmichlin66/mimbl/README.md

 - Context functionality based on publish/subscribe mechanism.

 ## Usage
-The mimbl library provides a custom JSX factory function calld `jsx`.
+The Mimbl library provides a custom JSX factory function called `jsx`.
 In order for this function to be invoked by the TypeScript compiler, the tsconfig.json must have the following option:

 ```json
 "compilerOptions":